sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/train.md

   Basic information on the training script.
 ---
 ### Overview
-This script trains an RNN model on previously prepared data, which is loaded into a pandas Dataframe from a csv file.
+This script trains a forecasting model on a dataset, which is loaded into a pandas Dataframe from a csv file.
-Hyperparameter exploration using optuna is also possible if desired.
-The trained model is saved at the location specified under ` "output_path": ` in the corresponding config.json and can be loaded via torch.load() or evaluated by using the evaluate.py script.
-This script scales the data, loads a custom data structure and then generates and trains a neural net.
+Hyperparameter exploration using [optuna](https://optuna.org/) is also possible if desired.
+The trained model is saved at the location specified under `"output_path"` in the corresponding [config.json](config.md#main-config) and can be loaded via `torch.load()` or evaluated by using the [evaluate.py](<! -- TODO -->) script.
+This script performs desired preprocessing, like adding one-hot encoded time features and scaling, loads a custom data structure and then generates and trains a neural net.

 ### Hyperparameter Exploration
-Any training parameter is considered a hyper parameter as long as it is specified in either *config.json* or *tuning.json*.
+Any training parameter is considered a hyper parameter as long as it is specified in either [config.json](config.md#main-config).
 The latter is the standard file where the (so far) best found configuration is saved and should usually not be manually adapted unless new tests are for some reason not comparable to older ones (e.g. after changing the loss function).

 ### .json Config Files
 #### *config.json*